 Seeing is Believing

-Born in 2019, our three-year-old Hyderabad Collective is growing beautifully.
+Born in 2020, our 3-year-old Hyderabad Collective is growing beautifully.
 From in-depth landscape studies to intricate farm activities, the ball hasn’t stopped rolling.
-The major steps towards achieving food, water and power security have been taken.
-The rocky land that was deemed unfit for food cultivation is brimming with potential for ecological design interventions.
+The rocky land that was deemed unfit for food cultivation is now brimming with potential for ecological design interventions with major restorative practices in place for achieving food, water and power security.

 The Collective